 Setting up port sharing in the FRITZ!Box

-By default, the FRITZ!Box's firewall protects all of the devices in the FRITZ!Box home network from incoming connections and unsolicited data from the Internet.
+By default, the FRITZ!Box's firewall protects all of the devices in the FRITZ!Box home network from incoming connections and unwanted data from the internet.

-If you configure port sharing, you can use Internet applications (for example chat software, online games, file-sharing software) that accept incoming connections from the Internet or allow users in the Internet to access certain server services (for example HTTP server, remote maintenance server) in your FRITZ!Box home network.
+By setting up port sharing, you can use online games, file-sharing software, and other internet applications that accept connections from the internet, or allow users in the internet to access web servers, remote maintenance servers, and other server services in your home network.

 Setting up automatic port sharing

-- Set up the FRITZ!Box for automatic port sharing with UPnP if
+- Set up the FRITZ!Box for automatic port sharing if

-- you want to allow the application to set up all of the required port sharings in the FRITZ!Box on its own.
+- the application should be allowed to set up all of the required port sharings in the FRITZ!Box on its own.

 - port sharing is not required for a server service.

-- the application supports the standards UPnP (Universal Plug and Play) or PCP (Port Control Protocol).
+- the application supports the standard UPnP (Universal Plug and Play) or PCP (Port Control Protocol).

-- the application requires you to share many ports, or different ports are used each time the application is used.
+- the application requires very many shared ports, or different ports are used each time the application is used.

 Setting up static port sharing

 - Set up static port sharing in the FRITZ!Box if

-- you want to access a server service (for example a remote maintenance server) in the FRITZ!Box home network over the Internet.
+- you want to allow access to a server service in the home network over the internet, for example on a remote maintenance server or VPN server.